 Phuket offers a wide variety of property types, from apartments and condominiums to villas, detached houses, semi-detached homes, and townhouses.
 These properties come in diverse styles, ranging from sleek contemporary designs to more traditional Asian and Balinese influences, often blending different architectural elements.
 With a broad range of price points, buyers can choose between garden-view homes, sea-view residences, and luxurious beachfront properties.
+For villas houses, investors also need to decide whether to buy a stand-alone property, or on one in a communal development.
 In this article, we’ll focus on comparing two popular property types: condos and apartments in Phuket.

 What is the difference between a freehold condominium an apartment in Thailand?